Ray of Light: Release and promotion

 Madonna performed "Drowned World/Substitute For Love", "Ray of Light", "Candy Perfume Girl", "Sky Fits Heaven", "Frozen" and "Mer Girl" on the Drowned World Tour, her fifth concert tour, which promoted Ray of Light and its successor album.
 It started in June 2001 and was Madonna's first tour in eight years.
-The tour was to be started before the new millennium, but she had become pregnant with her son Rocco Ritchie, released Music that year, and married Ritchie in December 2000.
+The tour was to be started before the new millennium, but she had become pregnant with her son Rocco Ritchie, released the album Music that year, and married British filmmaker Guy Ritchie in December 2000.
 The show was divided into five sections, Cyber-Punk, Geisha, Cowgirl, Spanish and Ghetto.
 The Drowned World Tour received positive reviews.
 The tour was a commercial success, grossing a total of US$75 million, and it was the top concert tour of a solo artist in 2001.
 The concert was broadcast live on HBO from The Palace of Auburn Hills in Auburn Hills, Michigan, on August 26, 2001.
 The Drowned World Tour 2001 DVD was released in all regions on November 13, 2001.
 Like the original airing of the show, the DVD received very good reviews.
 The photographs used on the DVD packaging were taken by Madonna's friend Rosie O'Donnell.

 Singles

 "Frozen" was released as the lead single from the album on February 23, 1998.
-It peaked inside the top five in most musical markets worldwide, while topping the singles chart in Finland, Italy, Spain and the United Kingdom, where it became Madonna's first single to debut at number one.
+It peaked inside the top five in most musical markets worldwide, while topping the singles chart in Finland, Italy, Spain and on the United Kingdom Singles Chart, where it became Madonna's first single to debut at number one.
 It became her sixth single to peak at number two on the Billboard Hot 100, setting a record for Madonna as the artist with most number-two hits in the chart history.
 The song received critical acclaim, and was labelled a masterpiece whose sound was described as "cinematic".
 However, the Belgian court in 2005 ruled that the opening four-bar theme to the song was plagiarized from the song "Ma vie fout le camp", composed by Salvatore Acquaviva.
 The ruling forbade the sale of the single and the entire Ray of Light album, as well as other compilations that included the track in Belgium.
 In February 2014, a Belgian court ruled that Madonna did not plagiarize Acquaviva's work for "Frozen".
 The court spoke of a "new capital offense" in the file: composer Edouard Scotto Di Suoccio and societies Tabata Atoll Music and Music in Paris had also filed a complaint for plagiarism.
 According to them, both "Ma vie fout le camp" and "Frozen" originated in the song "Blood Night" which they composed in 1983.
 After all three tracks in the case were compared, the final ruling was that the songs were "not sufficiently 'original' to claim" that any plagiarism had taken place.
 This ruling ended the eight-year ban of the song that was in place in Belgium since 2005.